 Figure 1: I added biological anthropologist to the graph just in case physical anthropologist was merely being replaced by a hipper term after the war.
 It seems not.

 By the end of the war, Hooton, whose ideas on race were actually more subtle than his critics acknowledge, is sidelined and quietly repurposed as the father of anthropological primatology (Man’s Poor Relations 1942 and The importance of primate studies in anthropology 1954).
 Boas has passed away.
 His students have carefully polished up their cultural anthropology credentials.
 Carleton Coon holds Fort Hooton at Harvard for a while.
 He selectively but sometimes cryptically engages in public debate.
-He notoriously (and some would say thankfully) refuses all opportunities to publically engage on the implications of pre-war anthropological race theory for the raging post-war civil-rights and desegregation debates.
+He notoriously (and some would say thankfully) refuses all opportunities to publicly engage on the implications of pre-war anthropological race theory for the raging post-war civil-rights and desegregation debates.

 Race theory was and remains the nuclear physics of anthropology.
 It is interesting to note that in the post-war period, physicists, who had been such dominant public figures (Einstein, Fermi, etc) invent a physics which in the public mind becomes the epitome of the ethereal ivory tower, unconcerned with mundane human realities, a theological caricature of academia, actively shunning temporal power.
 Anthropology and physics close in on themselves after becoming tainted by the brutal wartime embodiments of their core ideas and theories.
 It seems as if anthropologists and physicists are afraid to ask whether they can help or do anything useful, and society, in return, agrees not to ask them.

 Broader forces are also at work.
 This period sees the origin of the funding-publishing-tenure-track complex with which we still live today.
 It creates an academic rat-race in which energy can’t be wasted on such frivolous pursuits as public engagement.
-It coincides with the expansion of universities and the rise in public funding for research, which makes academics dependent on government support, and discourages them, as a matter of self-preservation, from publically engaged critique.
+It coincides with the expansion of universities and the rise in public funding for research, which makes academics dependent on government support, and discourages them, as a matter of self-preservation, from publicly engaged critique.
 McCarthyism and its descendants will see to that.

 The past ten years have seen an explosion in the means available for scholars to engage with the public.
-What used to be complicated, expensive, and energy intensive, such as publishing and marketing trade book, has now become as simple, cheap and quick as posting on a blog and putting a link on twitter.
+What used to be complicated, expensive, and energy intensive, such as publishing and marketing trade books, has now become as simple, cheap and quick as posting on a blog and putting a link on twitter.

 We live in an echo of the 1930s.
 Identity, equity, and discrimination are key issues, and they have been reconstructed in part as issues of race.
 There is great anxiety about rising hate, intolerance, nationalism, and civil liberties.
 War feels closer and optimists are fewer and farther between than they were a decade ago.
 A techno-totalitarianism that Orwell could scarcely imagine threatens to descend over us.